asharma567/asharma567.github.io/_posts/2018-01-05-Q&A-session-from-a-powerful-Data-figure.md

 The notes are pretty raw and mostly (90%) straight from him however, I sprinkled-in my own thoughts here and there.

 Hope you find it helpful.
-Here's another book Drew Conway recommended to me on team structuring.
+Here's [another book](https://resources.github.com/whitepapers/data-science/) Drew Conway recommended to me on team structuring.

-Another article which talks about the (pitfalls of being a Lead)["https://www.linkedin.com/pulse/why-data-science-leaders-running-exit-edward-chenard/"]
+Another article which talks about the [pitfalls of being a Lead](https://www.linkedin.com/pulse/why-data-science-leaders-running-exit-edward-chenard/)

 {% include toc title="Topics" icon="gears" %}